A4niad/QuestionPaperMaker/README.md

 4. Create virtual environment using command `python -m venv venv`.
 5. Activate the virtual environment using command `./venv/Scripts/activate`
 6. Run `pip install -r requirements.txt` to install dependencies.
-7. Run `python CBSEQuestionPaperMaker.py` in the command prompt to launch the flask server.
+7. Run `python CBSEQuestionPaperMaker.py` in the command prompt to launch the app.
-8. Go to [Flask Server](http://127.0.0.1:5000) in your browser to see the web app.

 > The server will stop if you close the command prompt, so dont close it.